Blue Cross Blue Shield Medicare Advantage Plans Review

 BCBS offers a select menu of extra perks and benefits, such as discounts and rewards, virtual visits, chronic condition management, and fitness memberships.
 If your plan offers the MyBlue Concierge program, you’ll have a dedicated member to help you schedule appointments, contact BCBS customer service, and reach a care management team if you have a chronic condition.
 Virtual well-being weekly webinars are live so you can stay up-to-date on how to best improve your health.
-Advantage dollars are a preloaded debit card that you can use to purchase healthy foods or over-the-counter items like vitamins or allergy products.
+Advantage dollars work on a preloaded debit card that you can use to purchase healthy foods or over-the-counter items like vitamins or allergy products.

-There are additional out-of-pocket expenses to review:
+There are also a few out-of-pocket expenses to consider:

 Pro Tip: If you need assistance finding a plan, use Medicare.gov’s tool to help compare plans available to you.

-Blue Cross Blue Shield is the third-largest Medicare Advantage provider in the country, with plans in 2,190 counties across 47 states and Puerto Rico.
+Blue Cross Blue Shield is the third-largest Medicare Advantage carrier in the country, with plans in 2,190 counties across 47 states and Puerto Rico.
 The company’s Medicare prescription drug plans are available in 42 states.

 Pro Tip: If this is your first time choosing a Medicare Advantage plan, check out our 2022 guide to Medicare Advantage.